 He spent the following 2 1/2 years going to the hospital for chemotherapy treatments.
 In June 2001, we were so excited to know that his treatment was finished and celebrated with our family and friends.

-After several years in remission, on May 25, 2005 at the age of 12 years, while living near Pittsburgh, he would face it again and endure another 3 1/2 years of chemo.
+After several years in remission, on May 25, 2005 at the age of 12, while living near Pittsburgh, he would face cancer again and endure another 3 1/2 years of chemo.

 He finished his chemo treatment in the summer of 2008.
-Things have been going well and we have been looking forward to Tyler's Senior year in high school.
-We have been getting prepared with school with such things like new school supplies, clothes and Senior portraits.
+Things had been going well and we had been looking forward to Tyler's Senior year in High School.
+We had been getting prepared with school with such things like new supplies, clothes and Senior portraits.

 Several days prior, he started feeling tingly sensation on the right side of his face, headaches, nausea, and neck pain.
 After talking on the phone with the clinic, it was suggested we go down to have a CT scan and MRI of Tyler's brain were they found a few lesions.
 A 15mm lesion was putting pressure on an optic nerve that controls 4 muscles to the right eye.